624: Samson vs. the Vampire Women

 This scene was cut out of Spartacus.

 Spartacus was a 1960 film directed by Stanley Kubrick.
 It starred Kirk Douglas as the slave who leads a revolt against the Roman Empire.
-A 1991 version restored a deleted scene in which Laurence Olivier tries to seduce Tony Curtis in a hot tub.
+A 1991 version restored a deleted scene in which Laurence Olivier, playing a Roman general, tries to seduce the slave Antoninus (played by Tony Curtis).

 Oh, it’s a Robert Mapplethorpe photo session.